 While my research interests thus far have been at the intersection of Chemistry and Neuroscience, I am also very engaged with social issues.
 I have volunteered extensively as a youth mentor for inner-city children.
 I completed a research project exploring the unique challenges that often prevent inner-city adolescents with learning disabilities from pursuing higher education, despite several programs designed to help them through the process.
 I hope to stay engaged with this area even as a CRNA, exercising my leadership capacity to contribute to sustainable progress for my community.

-Nowhere do I feel as comfortable and excited to serve as I do in the ICU: titrating the drips to get my desired effect and troubleshooting my invasive lines.
-My military background shows in my focus, discipline, and dedication.
-As a nurse in our Neuro ICU since July 2018, I have shadowed several CRNAs in preparation for career advancement in this area of Nursing.
-After completing your program and returning to the military as a CRNA or serving in a military hospital, I will continue to refine my capacity to help the underserved and prepare myself to give my all in this area.
-I am an African American woman who adores diversity, multiculturalism, and traveling.
-I am grateful to the military for the privilege of serving for one year each in Mexico, Italy, Korea, Afghanistan, and Iraq, along with two years in Germany.
-I look forward to demonstrating that gratitude in the future.
+As a nurse in our Neuro ICU since July 2018, I have shadowed several Certified Registered Nurse Anesthetists (CRNAs) in preparation for career advancement in this specialized area of Nursing.
+After completing your esteemed program and returning to the military as a CRNA or serving in a military hospital, I will continue to refine my capacity to help the underserved and prepare myself to give my all in this critical area.
+I am an African American woman who adores diversity, multiculturalism, and traveling, as these experiences enrich both my personal and professional life.
+I am incredibly grateful to the military for the privilege of serving for one year each in Mexico, Italy, Korea, Afghanistan, and Iraq, along with two years in Germany.
+Each of these experiences has shaped my understanding of global health issues and the importance of compassionate care.
+I look forward to demonstrating that gratitude in the future by dedicating my skills and knowledge to improve health outcomes for those in need.

 Thank you for considering my application.